Thailand/Laos/Cambodia

 Morning:

-We depart by minivan to the Mae Fa Luang Botanical Garden in Doi Tung, a lush highland oasis founded by the Princess Mother (Somdet Phra Srinagarindra) as part of her mission to restore the region's environment and improve the lives of local communities.
-The garden, set on the slopes of Doi Tung Mountain, features beautifully landscaped areas that showcase a variety of plants, including the Royal Garden, which highlights the Princess Mother's vision for sustainable agricultural development.
-We will explore Orchid and Tropical Plant Garden, home to a stunning array of orchids and rare tropical plants, as well as the Tropical Rainforest Section, which mimics the natural biodiversity of Southeast Asia.
+We will depart by minivan to the Mae Fa Luang Botanical Garden in Doi Tung, a lush highland oasis founded by the Princess Mother (Somdet Phra Srinagarindra) as part of her mission to restore the region's environment and improve the lives of local communities.
+The garden, set on the slopes of Doi Tung Mountain, features beautifully landscaped areas that showcase a variety of plants, including the Royal Garden, which highlights the Princess Mother’s vision for sustainable agricultural development.
+With the Group Leader, we will explore Orchid and Tropical Plant Garden, home to a stunning array of orchids and rare tropical plants, as well as the Tropical Rainforest Section, which mimics the natural biodiversity of Southeast Asia.
 The gardens are designed to reflect the beauty and ecological importance of the region, making them not only visually captivating but also educational.
-After visiting the gardens, discover the nearby Doi Tung Royal Villa, the former residence of the Princess Mother.
+After visiting the gardens, we’ll discover the nearby Doi Tung Royal Villa, the former residence of the Princess Mother.
 Here, we will gain insight into her tireless efforts to uplift the local people through sustainable development, reforestation, and agricultural initiatives.
 The villa itself is surrounded by beautiful gardens and offers panoramic views of the surrounding mountains.

 Lunch: